 Before our first trip, I had heard of the Argo Cascades, but had no idea where they actually were.
 The Argo Cascades start near the Argo Canoe Livery (1055 Longshore Drive).
 The entrance to the Cascades is near the railroad bridge that crosses over Main St and the Huron River between M-14 and Depot St. The Cascades end near the Broadway Bridge over the Huron River.
 I always thought the Cascades were further up river.

-We had a great time tubing the Argo Cascades.
+We had a great time tubing the Huron River through the Argo park Cascades.
 Personally, I was surprised how much work it was.
 While there is a current through the cascades, it is easy to drift out of the current and drift to the sides of the pools.
 Returning to the current requires paddling and kicking or hopping out of your tube.
 My daughter prefers hopping partially in and out of the tube, while I prefer to paddle/kick my way back to the current.

 On our first trip, we went down the Cascades 3 times.
 On our second trip, we stopped after two trips since dark clouds were rolling in.
 Each trip is roughly 30-40 minutes based on how often you drift out of the current and how quickly you navigate back to the current.